 CALAFCO Support Letter May 2018 Position: Support Subject: Climate Change, Growth Management CALAFCO Comments: This bill seeks to add another factor for LAFCo consideration in the review of a proposal.
 That factor is information contained in a local hazard mitigation plan, information contained in a safety element of a general plan, and any maps that identify land as a very high fire hazard zone pursuant to Section 51178 or maps that identify land determined to be in a state responsibility area pursuant to Section 4102 of the Public Resources Code, if it is determined that such information is relevant to the area that is the subject of the proposal.
 The bill also adds two non-LAFCo-related sections pertaining to the update of a housing element.
 This bill is in response to the rash of wildfires throughout the state over the past several years and the ongoing threat of same as a result of climate change.
 AB 2258 (Caballero D) Local agency formation commissions: grant program.
-Current Text: Amended: 7/2/2018 html pdf Introduced: 2/13/2018 Last Amended: 7/2/2018 Status: 7/2/2018-Read second time and amended.
-Re-referred to Com. on APPR.
+Current Text: Vetoed: 9/18/2018 html pdf Introduced: 2/13/2018 Last Amended: 8/24/2018 Status: 9/18/2018-Vetoed by Governor.

 Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st H louse 2nd House Conc.
-Linoned Vetoeu Chaptered Calendar:
+Enrolled Vetoed Chaptered [ 1st House 2nd H louse Conc.
+Lilioned Vetoeu Chaptered Summary:

-8/6/2018 10 a.m. - John L. Burton Hearing Room (4203) SENATE APPROPRIATIONS, PORTANTINO, Chair Summary: Current law establishes the Strategic Growth Council in state government and assigns to the council certain duties, including providing, funding, and distributing data and information to local governments and regional agencies that will assist in the development and planning of sustainable communities.
-This bill would require the Strategic Growth Council, until January 1, 2024, to establish and administer a local agency formation commissions grant program for the payment of costs associated with initiating and completing the dissolution of districts listed as inactive, the payment of costs associated with a study of the services provided within a county by a public agency, and for other specified purposes, including the initiation of an action, based on determinations found in the study, as approved by the commission.
+Would require the Strategic Growth Council, until July 31, 2024, to establish and administer a local agency formation commissions grant program for the payment of costs associated with initiating and completing the dissolution of districts listed as inactive, the payment of costs associated with a study of the services provided within a county by a public agency to a disadvantaged community, as defined, and for other specified purposes, including the initiation of an action, as defined, that is limited to service providers serving a disadvantaged community and is based on determinations found in the study, as approved by the commission.
 Attachments: